medialab/gazouilloire/README.md

 Many advanced settings can be used to better filter the tweets collected and complete the corpus.
 They can all be modified within the `config.json` file.

 ### - keywords
+  Keywords syntax follow Twitter's search engine rules.
+You can forge your queries by typing them within the [website's search bar](https://twitter.com/search?q=medialab&f=live).
+You can input a single word, or a combination of ones separated by spaces (which will query for tweets matching all of those words).
+You can also write complex boolean queries such as `(medialab OR (media lab)) (Sciences Po OR SciencesPo)` but note only the Search API will be used for these ones, not the Streaming API, resulting in less exhaustive results.

   Some advanced filters can be used in combination with the keywords, such as `-undesiredkeyword`, `filter:links`, `-filter:media`, `-filter:retweets`, etc. See [Twitter API's documentation](https://developer.twitter.com/en/docs/tweets/search/guides/standard-operators) for more details.
+Queries including these will also only run on the Search API and not the Streaming API.

   When adding a Twitter user as a keyword, such as "@medialab_ScPo", Gazouilloire will query specifically "from:medialab_Scpo OR to:medialab_ScPo OR @medialab_ScPo" so that all tweets mentionning the user will also be collected.